Library Board approved July 16, 2002, revised February 16, 2010; FOIA officer name and contact information edited February 11, 2019.

 Any patron requesting public records of the Oak Park Public Library under the Illinois Freedom of Information Act, 5 ILCS 140/1 as amended by Public Act 96 – 542, effective January 1, 2010, must make such a request in writing.
 The person requesting records should specify in particular the records to be provided and copied.

-All requests should be directed to the library’s Freedom of Information Officer and Director of Operations Jeremy Andrykowski (firstname.lastname@example.org), Oak Park Public Library, 834 Lake Street, Oak Park, Illinois, 60301.
+All requests should be directed to the library’s Freedom of Information Officer and Director of Finance Jeremy Andrykowski (firstname.lastname@example.org), Oak Park Public Library, 834 Lake Street, Oak Park, Illinois, 60301.

 The Library shall respond to a written request for public records within five (5) working days after its receipt, or 21 days if the request is for a commercial purpose.
 Denial shall be by letter from the Library’s FOIA Officer.
 No denial shall be issued without the knowledge and consent of the Executive Director.